microtrain/bootcamp/05-HTML/03-ContactForm.md

 ## Summary
 In this lesson you learned how to
-* create a webform
+* create a web form
-* interact with a thrid party service
+* interact with a third party service

 ## Additional Resources
 * [Creating Accessible Forms](https://webaim.org/techniques/forms/controls)